Authors

 On the other side, the Airflow DAG is triggered successfully.

 Once integrated, Kestra becomes the central control plane for orchestrating workflows across your stack.
 Whether it’s managing complex real-time data pipelines or orchestrating legacy Airflow jobs, you can monitor all executions through Kestra’s dashboard, which offers deeper insights and enhanced monitoring compared to Airflow’s built-in tools.
-With centralized logging, real-time outputs, and intuitive error tracking, Kestra simplifies your workflow management.
+Centralized logging, real-time outputs, and cross-system execution history mean you’re not context-switching between dashboards to understand what’s running.

-Kestra’s declarative approach makes it easier to build and manage workflows.
-Say goodbye to the complexity of Python-based DAGs.
-Instead of managing dependencies, glue code, and intricate DAG structures, Kestra lets you define workflows in a simple, readable format and manage them directly through the UI.
+Kestra’s declarative approach removes the glue code that makes Airflow DAGs complex.
+Instead of managing Python dependencies and intricate DAG structures, you define workflows in a simple, readable format and manage them directly through the UI.

 Here’s how Kestra helps you: